Alexandra Powers: Personal life

+Powers said in an interview that her parents "encouraged me to find my own truth".
+Commenting on her faith, she stated "I pray whenever I feel sad.
+And I believe that whatever is right will work out."
+In that same interview, she said that her father was Roman Catholic and her mother Katharyn Powers was interested in metaphysics.

 In the early 1990s, Powers said she did not adhere to any religion: "I've sort of looked and searched.
 I was a Buddhist for about six months."
 She was married to actor Barry Del Sherman in December 1993, and publicly lamented: "I have to take my ring off when I go to work.
 And that makes me sad, because I put the ring on and I don't want to ever have to take it off."

-In the late 1990s she started following the set of beliefs and practices invented by the American author L. Ron Hubbard, and by 2000 had married Gavin Potter and joined Hubbard's Sea Organization of the Church of Scientology.
+In the late 1990s she started following Scientology, the set of beliefs and practices invented by the American author L. Ron Hubbard, and by 2000 had married Gavin Potter and joined Hubbard's Sea Organization of the Church of Scientology.